3 years full-time (plus optional placement year)

 You'll be taught through a combination of field-based learning, research-led teaching and a more traditional combination of lectures, tutorials, and seminars.
 Practical work is a key feature, both in individual projects and in groups.

-Each module will be assessed either by coursework or closed examination or a combination of both.
+Each module will be assessed either by coursework, closed or open examination, or a combination of both.
 Coursework can include:

 In your final year, you'll complete an independent research project based on your interests and career aspirations.